samwhittle/markdown-cv/index.md

 ## Invited talks

+`2022`
+*Technogovernance, phronesis, pre-digestion, and electronic mindlines: a brief exploration of the value of guidelines at the point of care*, Australian Rheumatology Association Annual Scientific Meeting, Perth, May 2022

 `2021`
 _ARA & NZRA Webinar - Vaccinations in people with autoimmune inflammatory rheumatic disease_, 29th November 2021